-Brad Stevens is an EO Atlanta member, Chair of that chapter’s Accelerator program, and founder and CEO of Entreholic, which helps companies identify and implement innovative growth and execution strategies.
+Brad Stevens is an EO Atlanta member, Chair of that chapter’s Accelerator program, and founder and CEO of Outsource Access, which helps companies grow by providing highly skilled virtual assistants.
 In part I of our interview, we asked Brad about his journey as an entrepreneur.
 Here, he shares his experience and insights for growing Atlanta’s Accelerator program.
 Accelerator is EO’s targeted program for first-stage entrepreneurs.

 What has surprised you most about working with entrepreneurs and the Accelerator program?

 Working with EO’s Accelerator program is an incredible and invaluable experience that I hope to stay involved with long-term.
 I’ve gleaned several interesting and somewhat surprising takeaways:

 - EO members receive incredible value from being coaches in the program.
 It’s an outstanding avenue for members to give back, especially if serving on the chapter board is not an option.